 It’s Never Too Early, But It Can Be Too Late

 Time to take a cue from the supermarkets.
-You know how they start putting out the Halloween candy the second the air starts to smell a little crisp?
+Do you know how they start putting out the Halloween candy the second the air starts to smell a little crisp?
 There’s a reason for that and it’s called “being prepared.”
 When it comes to setting up your holiday marketing plans, it’s never too early to start getting prepared.
 Before you know it, ghouls and goblins will give way to turkeys.
 You’ll wake up one brisk morning in late November in a mad scramble to get your marketing cranking.

 Planning early is one thing.
 Actually starting your campaigns early is another.
 Both can be great, but you don’t want to do too much too quickly.
 However, if you’re running a longer campaign to tease an upcoming promotion, there’s nothing wrong with starting early with some quick Promo video teasers, email drips, or social media posts.

 You want to generate interest and build some anticipation so by starting ahead of the given holiday you won’t be competing as much with others for ad (or brain) space.
 Be careful though, you don’t want to start teasing a Christmas special in September.
 That’s too early.
 However, late November isn’t a bad time to begin.
 In the same way, late October-early November isn’t a bad time to start teasing a Thanksgiving Sale.

 Are you ready?
 Sit back, grab some eggnog* and some pumpkin pie, and let’s learn how to leverage the holidays despite the increased competition and noise.

 *(You don’t actually have to drink eggnog for this.
 Seriously, it’s disgusting, nobody drinks that stuff).